Dog Pound (film)

 Dog Pound is a 2010 Canadian direct-to-video psychological thriller film directed and co-written by Kim Chapiron.
-It is a Canadian remake of the British borstal film Scum.
+It is a Canadian remake of the 1979 British borstal film Scum.
 This is Chapiron's only film to go direct-to-video.
+It has since found a cult following.

 Plot

 Butch, Davis and Angel are teenagers who have been sentenced to Enola Vale juvenile detention center in Montana.
 Correctional officer Sands does their initial intake, focusing on Butch, who has been imprisoned for attacking and blinding a correctional officer at another facility.

 Goodyear, a tough but fair officer, urges the new inmates to follow the rules and quietly serve their time so they can earn a second chance on the outside.
 At first, Butch attempts to conform to the rules, but soon he and his friends are attacked by the chief bully Banks and his thugs, Eckersley and Loony.

 Refusing to reveal the names of his attackers, Butch is sent to solitary confinement.
-Once out, he immediately exacts revenge on Banks, Eckersley, and Loony.
+Meanwhile, Banks offers Davis what he thinks is cocaine, but turns out to be poison as the trio of bullies taunt him further.
+Once out, Butch immediately exacts revenge on Banks, Eckersley, and Loony.
 Butch saves the worst for Banks, who is savagely beaten.
 The beatings establish his rank among the inmates and offers temporary protection to his friends, Davis and Angel.

 During a routine painting job, Angel and Goodyear get into a physical altercation; Angel is thrown against the wall by Goodyear - striking his head against some pipes and later dies at the hospital.
 Butch, who was a witness to the altercation, is placed in solitary confinement while an investigation takes place.

 Without Butch's protection, Davis is raped by Loony and Eckersley.
 Davis tries to contact his mother during the night, but an officer denies his request, telling him he'll have to wait until morning.
 Feeling helpless, Davis goes back to his bunk, committing suicide by slitting his wrists.

 The deaths of both Angel and Davis result in their dormitory going on a hunger strike during breakfast.
 After a stare-down in the cafeteria where tempers flare, Butch loses control, throws a chair and instigates a full blown prison riot where he brutally attacks Loony.
 The detention officers are overwhelmed and return to the cafeteria in riot gear, using tear gas and plastic bullets in an attempt to end the riot.

 During the riot, Butch tries to escape the building.
-However, he is caught by the dentention officers who cripple his right-leg with a baton.
+However, he is caught by the detention officers who cripple his right-leg with a baton.
 Butch screams in agony as they drag him back inside the building.